Home / Capacitors /

 For example:

-C = EA/d = (8.84 x 10-12)(0.15) / 6 x 103 = 0.221 x 10-15 F = 0.221nF (nanoFarads)
+C = EA/d = (8.84 x 10⁻¹²) x (0.15) / 6 x 103 = 0.221 x 10⁻¹⁵ F = 0.221 nF (nanofarads)

-The bigger the dielectric constant (E), the bigger the capacitance will be.
+From the capacitance formula C=EA/d, the bigger the dielectric constant (E), the bigger the capacitance will be.
 The electrolytic capacitor is made of two aluminum foils, separated by an absorbent paper impregnated with electrolyte.

 An electric current is forced to pass through the plates of the capacitor, generating a chemical reaction.
 This chemical reaction creates a layer of aluminum oxide (the dielectric).
 Look at the picture.

 Physically, the electrolytic capacitor is located inside a closed aluminum tube.
-It has a safety valve that opens when the electrolyte boils avoiding the risk of explosion.
+It has a safety valve that opens when the electrolyte boils, avoiding the risk of explosion.

 An electrolytic capacitor must not have a long storage period.
 If this kind of capacitor does not receive a voltage, it begins to harm itself.
 (The layer of aluminum oxide begins to decrease).
-It’s a good idea to take into account the manufacture’s date.
+It’s a good idea to take into account the manufacturer’s date.